Public housing estates in Ngau Tau Kok and Kowloon Bay: Houses

 Choi Ha Estate is in Primary One Admission (POA) School Net 46.
 Within the school net are multiple aided schools (operated independently but funded with government money); no government primary schools are in this net.

 Choi Fook Estate

 Choi Fook Estate (彩福邨), formerly Choi Wan Road Site 3B (彩雲路3B區), is a public estate in Ping Shan next to Choi Ying Estate.
 Formerly a quarry site, Choi Fook Estate is a part of the housing development near Choi Wan Road and Jordan Valley.
 It is developed into 2 phases.
 All blocks in Phrase 1 & 2 occupied in 2010. other 1 further block in Phase 3 will be occupied in 2020.

 Choi Hing Court

-Choi Hing Court (彩興苑) is a home ownership scheme court located at a hillside near New Clear Water Bay Road in Choi Hing Road, Ping Shan of Kwun Tong District, opposite to Choi Wan Estate in Wong Tai Sin District.
+Choi Hing Court (彩興苑) is a home ownership scheme court located at a hillside near New Clear Water Bay Road and Ping Shek Playground in Choi Hing Road, Ping Shan of Kwun Tong District, opposite to Choi Wan Estate in Wong Tai Sin District.
 Its location is usually described as Choi Hung, Ngau Tau Kok or Kowloon Bay.
 It comprises 3 blocks with 1,341 flats in total and completed in 2019.